 Sustainability doesn't end with the purchase of a product.
-Learn what you can do with your old erlich items – Share, Donate, Reuse, Recycle.
+Learn what you can do with your old erlich items: Share, Donate, Reuse, Recycle.
 From repurposing to donations to a recycling system.

 At erlich textil, we are aware: Sustainability does not end with the production of an item.
 It also includes the longest possible use phase and proper disposal or reuse at the end of its life cycle.

-We'll show you the best ways to handle your old erlich products – and contribute to real change: Share, Donate, Reuse, Recycle!
+We'll show you the best ways to handle your old erlich products and contribute to real change: Share, Donate, Reuse, Recycle!

-Second Option Donate – Make in-kind donations
+Donate: Make in-kind donations

 Do you no longer have any use for your erlich products, even though they are still in good condition?
 Donate them to a charity of your choice.